 As shown in a study with 194 participants, this effect was compounded in women who smoked while on birth control .

-Multiple studies (895 participants; 1,002 participants; 7,329 participants) estimated that genes account for 34 to 46% of the variation in fibrinogen levels.
-A number of mutations associated with high fibrinogen levels are discussed below [19, 20, 21].
+Multiple studies (895 participants; 1,002 participants; 7,329 participants) estimated that genes account for 34 to 46% of the individual variation in fibrinogen levels.
+A number of mutations associated with high fibrinogen levels are discussed here [27, 28, 29].

-Elevated fibrinogen of 206 Japanese emigrants in Hawaii was associated with more iron and sugar consumption.
-This could implicate the prevalence of meat and high glycemic foods in the Western diet, which is also associated with cardiovascular disease .
+Elevated fibrinogen of 206 Japanese emigrants in Hawaii was associated with more iron (red meat) and sugar consumption.
+This could implicate the prevalence of meat and high glycemic foods in the Western diet, which is also associated with heart disease .

 A survey of 1.8k people found that high fibrinogen was associated with low blood concentrations of minerals and vitamins, such as iron and vitamin B6, as well as high levels of cholesterol and fatty acids.
 This suggests that lower fruit and vegetable intake and higher amounts of processed foods, seen in Western diets can increase chronic inflammation and fibrinogen levels .

 A study of 16 individuals also found that fibrinogen increased by 20 to 40% directly after the participants drank a protein shake or balanced-meal shake, but not after drinking water .

-In a study of over 1.3k patients, high fibrinogen levels were also associated with a greater risk of developing heart disease within 18 months .
+In a study of over 1.3k patients, high fibrinogen levels were also associated with a greater risk of developing heart disease over 18 months .